Shopping Cart

 One really discouraging pan: "Overpriced, disgusting place.
 I didn't sleep a wink..."
 (Emma L., Lechtenberg)

-While one enthused about how "mineral baths, sauna and river cold plunge were all fantastic, the best of that kind of thing I've ever experienced anywhere," another griped about jagged rocks at "outright dangerous" creek plunge, along with stains in tubs.
+While one enthused about how "mineral baths, sauna and river cold plunge were all fantastic, the best of that kind of thing I've ever experienced anywhere," another griped about jagged rocks at "outright dangerous" creek plunge, along with stains in the tubs.

 And bemoaned the limited soaking time and open hours: